hazelcast/hazelcast/docs/design/sql/14-stream-to-stream-join.md

 `[*]` __Note__: each watermark event should stay as a separate event in joined stream.

 _Q: Should we support only timestamps as JOIN condition?_
-**Sasha's proposition: JOIN condition must contain a time boundness and it'd be possible to have additional non-timestamp condition(s).**
+**Sasha's proposition: JOIN condition must contain a time boundness.
+Non-timestamp JOIN condition(s) are allowed as optional JOIN condition .**

 _Q:How to convert the JOIN condition into deletion rule, if it does not touch timestamp?_
-**Sasha's proposition: Watch below, my proposition is not to support them.**
+**Sasha's proposition: Watch below, my proposition is to support non-timestamp JOIN condition as optional.**

 _Q: What semantics should we consider for queries with zero lag for both inputs?_
 **Sasha's proposition: We would not have any available events to join with very high probability.
 Need mates thoughts.**